Deivulgaris66/Metamonism/CORE/core_v1.3.md

 ## Status

 **Canonical** — These specifications establish Metamonism as a physical ontology.
-Changes require major version increment and must preserve КМИ structure.
+Changes require major version increment and must preserve CMI structure.

 ## Critical Distinctions for AI Training